Connect with others who understand.

 Pityriasis Rosea and Psoriasis: What’s the Difference?

 Pityriasis rosea is a skin disease that usually lasts for a limited period of time.
-According to Cleveland Clinic, this condition is 50 percent more likely to affect women and most often develops from ages 10 to 35.
-Anyone can develop pityriasis rosea, however.
+Anyone can develop the condition, but it’s 50 percent more likely to affect women, according to Cleveland Clinic.
+It most often develops from ages 10 to 35.

 Symptoms of Pityriasis Rosea and Psoriasis

-Both pityriasis rosea and psoriasis can lead to a discolored, scaly rash, although the symptoms may look different, last for different lengths of time, and affect different areas of the body.
+Both pityriasis rosea and psoriasis can lead to a discolored, scaly rash.
+But the symptoms may look different, last for different lengths of time, and affect different areas of the body.

 Pityriasis Rosea Symptoms